Palmers Green: Demography

 According to the 2011 census, 64% of the ward's population is white (34% British, 27% other, 3% Irish).
 6% was Indian and 5% of 'any other ethnic group'.
 The main foreign languages are Turkish, spoken by 795 people, and Greek, spoken by 605.

+Politics

+Palmers Green is covered by the Southgate and Wood Green constituency for elections to the House of Commons of the United Kingdom.

+Palmers Green is part of the Palmers Green ward for elections to Enfield London Borough Council.

 In popular culture

 Green Lanes, the high street of Palmers Green, is featured in the "Knight Bus" sequence in the film Harry Potter and the Prisoner of Azkaban.

 Palmers Green is mentioned in Jona Lewie's song "You'll Always Find Me in the Kitchen at Parties" (1980).
 The song's lyrics were written by Lewie's friend Keef Trouble, a fellow member of Brett Marvin and the Thunderbolts.
 The reference to Palmers Green was prompted by the fact that Trouble had split up with his girlfriend and was at a party thrown by his friend Charles "Charlie Farley" Hallinan near The Fox, Palmers Green.
 Jona Lewie slightly amended the words, but still mentioned the "do in Palmers Green".